dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 ## Prerequisites

-In order to develop .NET Core 2.1 applications (including ASP.NET Core 2.1 applications that target .NET Core) you will need to download and install a version of the [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/core) that is appropriate to your platform. **This is true even if you have installed Visual Studio 2017 version 15.7.**
+In order to develop .NET Core 2.1 applications (including ASP.NET Core 2.1 applications that target .NET Core) you need to download and install a version of the [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/core) that is appropriate to your platform. **This is true even if you have installed Visual Studio 2017 version 15.7 or later.**

-In order to use EF Core 2.1 or any other .NET Standard 2.0 library with a .NET platform besides .NET Core 2.1 (for example, with .NET Framework 4.6.1 or greater) you will need a version of NuGet that is aware of the .NET Standard 2.0 and its compatible frameworks.
+In order to use EF Core 2.1 or any other .NET Standard 2.0 library with a .NET platform besides .NET Core 2.1 (for example, with .NET Framework 4.6.1 or greater) you need a version of NuGet that is aware of the .NET Standard 2.0 and its compatible frameworks.
 Here are a few ways you can obtain this:

-* Install Visual Studio 2017 version 15.7
+* Install Visual Studio 2017 version 15.7 or later.
-* If you are using Visual Studio 2015, [download and upgrade NuGet client to version 3.6.0](https://www.nuget.org/downloads)
+* If you are using Visual Studio 2015, [download and upgrade the NuGet client to version 3.6.0](https://www.nuget.org/downloads).

+### ASP.NET apps

+Applications targeting previous versions of ASP.NET Core need to upgrade to ASP.NET Core 2.1 in order to use EF Core 2.1.
+Applications targeting ASP.NET Core 2.1 can use EF Core 2.1 without additional dependencies besides third party database providers.

+### Earlier versions of Visual Studio

 Projects created with previous versions of Visual Studio and targeting .NET Framework may need additional modifications in order to be compatible with .NET Standard 2.0 libraries:

 * Edit the project file and make sure the following entry appears in the initial property group:

   ``` xml
   <AutoGenerateBindingRedirects>true</AutoGenerateBindingRedirects>
   ```